Unboxed-Software/solana-course/content/interest-bearing-token.md

 ```

 ## Update rate authority and interest rate
-Before we conclude this lab, lets set a new rate authority on the interest bearing token and attempt to update the interest rate.
+Before we conclude this lab, let's set a new rate authority on the interest bearing token and attempt to update the interest rate.
 We do this by using the `setAuthority` function and passing in the original authority, specifying the rate type (in this case it is 7 for `InterestRate`) and passing the new authority's public key.

 Once we set the new authority, we can attempt to update the interest rate.